Jimbothemighty/VST-drag-drop-rescale/README.md

 # Notes
 - I ran this in host mode so it exposed over 192.168 so I could test via my phone
+- I made the class put the dimensions in the square being rendered so prove that it did not exceed or underflow the scale limits.

 # Issues
 - I think on first click then the drag is not initiating for some reason.
 But its a barely noticable issue.